Faith-K-commits/Faith-K-commits.portfolio/README.md

 - `index.html` - The main HTML file for the "In Progress" page.
 - `styles.css` - The CSS file to style the page.
 - `script.js` - The javascript file to make the site dynamic.
+- `assets` - The folder containing images and icons used in the project.

 ## Future Plans